reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Python/pytest.md

 ## Configuration

-Prepare the config file `pytest.ini` in root directory of tests or specify any one using pytest command line option:
+Create the configuration file `pytest.ini` in the root directory of tests, or alternatively, specify one using a pytest command line option:

 ```python
     py.test -c config.cfg